Tube (passenger information system): Demise

-However, by 2023, all TUBE screens had been switched off and no longer in use, with some screens found in the LRTA 1200 class of LRT Line 1 being covered up with the route map prior to the opening of the Cavite Extension Phase 1.
-Currently, no reason was given from either PHAR or TrackMate on why the passenger information screens had been switched off.
+However, by 2023, all TUBE screens had been switched off and no longer in use, with some screens found in the LRTA 1200 class of LRT Line 1 being covered up with the route map prior to the opening of the Cavite Extension Phase 1 and subsequently removed.

 Technology

 TUBE uses GPS technology to determine a train's speed, location and other important information, which helps determine a train's arrival and departure time.
 Information from the train is uploaded to the cloud, which is then transmitted back to the train.

 Each TUBE-equipped train has been fitted with at least 40 LCD monitors which not only shows the train's location, but also news, public service announcements, passenger traffic and entertainment.
 The system is also capable of transmitting real-time information when circumstances require, such as in an emergency.

 TUBE also has a mobile component, where real-time train information can be accessed through a mobile application to be developed as part of the project's second phase, as well as a backend which allows the Light Rail Transit Authority to monitor train performance and passenger loads in real time.